ramistry/cse15l-lab-reports/Lab_report_2.md

 ```
 The reason why the first code doesn't work is because the array
 that it is copying from is also the one that is changing.
 So for
-example an array has the strings "R", "A", and "H" respectively.
+example an array has the integers 1, 2, and 3 respectively.
-Using the first code will lead to an array with HAH, instead of HAR.
+Using the first code will lead to an array with 323, instead of 321.
 This because once the loop is executed the third time, the first element
-is no longer R, it is H.
+is no longer 1, it is 3.

 The solution creates a new array in which the elements are then copied
 in reverse.
 The second ```for``` loop copies the elements of the new array